diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/Trump_gender.html" width="120%" height="500">  </iframe>

-Given the number of males and females speaking about Trump, we clearly see a 3.23 male / female ratio, this means for every female that speaks about Trump we have on average 3.23 males speaking about Trump.
+Given the number of males and females speaking about Trump, we clearly see a 3.23 male / female ratio, this means that for every female that speaks about Trump we have on average 3.23 males speaking about Trump.

 ### Clinton Gender Distribution